 The various mixed-use categories are generally mapped along transit corridors and in areas recommended for development of Activity Centers.
-The range of nonresidential uses and the development density of both residential and non-residential uses in mixed-use categories will vary depending on the size of the district and the type and intensity of the surrounding development.
-While both residential and nonresidential uses are accommodated within mixed-use districts, not every building in a mixed-use district needs to include both residential and non-residential uses.
+The range of nonresidential uses, and the development density of both residential and non-residential uses in mixed-use categories will vary depending on the size of the district and the type and intensity of the surrounding development.
+While both residential and nonresidential uses are accommodated within mixed-use districts, not every building in a mixed-use district needs to include both residential and nonresidential uses.
 However, special attention should be paid to maintaining commercial street frontages along mixed-use streets without creating residential "gaps" along streets that otherwise have commercial tenants at ground level.

-Mixed-use development must also be carefully designed where the use adjoins less intense residential development.
-Additional setbacks and architectural features such as stepbacks may be needed to transition mixed-use development to less intense surrounding development (see Action b on page 36).
 The mixed-use chart summarizes the building forms that are generally appropriate for each of the Generalized Future Land Use Map's mixed-use categories.
 Integration of affordable housing into mixed-use areas is encouraged, especially along major transit corridors.
-Multifamily residential within the mixed-use category should contain a mixture of unit sizes, including three bedroom (or larger) units.
+Multifamily residential within the mixed-use category should contain a mixture unit sizes, including three bedroom (or larger) units.